khattakdev/hackshare/CONTRIBUTING.md

 To any feature request, provide where possible:

 - If feature request is related to a problem please provide a clear and concise description of what the problem is.
 - A concise description of what you want to happen.
-- A concise escription of any alternative solutions or features you've considered.
+- A concise description of any alternative solutions or features you've considered.

 ## Contributor Checklist